 Learned purely functional programming with Haskell, because it seemed like an important and true thing to understand.
 (Then I brought that knowledge back to Python where I feel more at home.)

 Pixeling.
-This happens sporadically when I need an aesthetic outlet.
+This happens sporadically when I need an aesthetic outlet, but the link is gone now.

 New center.
 Reset my baseline understanding of what is important and began to formalize a comprehensive system for what to do and why.